edy17/heuristica/README.md

  - If you run dev server, on aws, you cant get result Api url, AWS CloudFormation task description
 - In `view` folder, Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-## To run Pipeline that performs Production server on AWS Lambda, DynamoDB, S3 then Web distribution on AWS cloudFront
-- Configure Jenkins Server and save all needed parameter as global properties
-- Improve Jenkins File, push to repository and run pipeline